-The research supports US guidelines that tell children and teenagers to get an hour or more of physical activity daily, most of it aerobic activity such a running, jumping rope, swimming, dancing and bicycling.
+The research supports U.S. guidelines that tell children and teenagers to get an hour or more of physical activity daily, most of it aerobic activity such as running, jumping rope, swimming, dancing and bicycling.

 Scientists are finding evidence that both lifestyle and genes cause obesity and they`re just learning how much diet and exercise can offset the inherited risk.

 One gene involved with obesity, the FTO gene, packs on the pounds when it shows up in a variant form.
 Adults who carry two copies of the gene variant _ about 1 in 6 people _ weigh on average 7 pounds more than people who don`t.

 In the new study, 752 teenagers, who had their blood tested for the gene variant, wore monitoring devices for a week during waking hours to measure their physical activity.

 Exercising an hour or more daily made a big difference for the teens who were genetically predisposed to obesity.
 Their waist measurements, body mass index scores and body fat were the same, on average, as the other teenagers with regular genes.